 No Hugging Or Cheek Kissing To Greet The Vietnamese

-To be honest, Vietnam is a pretty reserved country although the young generation nowadays is more open to Western culture.
-As a saying goes: When in Rome, do as the Romans do, you should adopt the Vietnamese salutation to greet the locals.
-Vietnamese people generally greet each other by joining hands and bowing slightly to each other.
-Hugging is reserved for relatives only.
+To be honest, Vietnam is a pretty conservative country although the young generation nowadays is more open to Western culture.
+As a saying goes: When in Rome, do as the Romans do, you should greet people in local way.
+Vietnamese generally greet each other by joining hands and bowing slightly to each other.
+Hugging is for relatives or very closed friends only.
 When greeting the senior, you should bow slightly to show respect.